jigyanshrathore/finance-chatbot-advisor/README.md

 3. Set up your OpenAI API key
 Create a .env file:

-env
-Copy
-Edit
 OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxx
-Or add it in Streamlit Secrets if deploying.

 4. Run the app
-bash
-Copy
-Edit

 streamlit run app.py
 ☁️ Deploy on Streamlit Cloud
 Push this project to a GitHub repo